ve-i-uj/enki/README.md

 <ARRAY_OF_ARRAY> ARRAY <of> ARRAY <of> AVATAR_INFO </of> </of> </ARRAY_OF_ARRAY>
 ```

-will be generated into a type like `ArrayOfArray = List[Array]` (the nested type in this case is just an array, not an array containing AVATAR_INFO).
+will be generated into a type like `ArrayOfArray = list[Array]` (the nested type in this case is just an array, not an array containing AVATAR_INFO).
 If you need a more detailed description of the type, then it is recommended to use aliases.
 For example

 ```
 <AVATAR_INFOS> ARRAY <of> AVATAR_INFO </of> </AVATAR_INFOS>